bloominstituteoftechnology/node-db3-project/README.md

 ### Option B - Pull Request

-- [ ] Fork and clone the repository.
+- [ x] Fork and clone the repository.
-- [ ] Implement your project in a `firstname-lastname` branch.
+- [ x] Implement your project in a `firstname-lastname` branch.
-- [ ] Create a pull request of `firstname-lastname` against your `main` branch.
+- [ x] Create a pull request of `firstname-lastname` against your `main` branch.
-- [ ] Open the assignment in Canvas and submit your pull request.
+- [ x] Open the assignment in Canvas and submit your pull request.

 ## Task 2: Project Minimum Viable Product

 ### Database

-Open `data/schemes.db3` using a graphical tool like SQLite Studio and study the data inside the `schemes` and `steps` tables.
+[x]Open `data/schemes.db3` using a graphical tool like SQLite Studio and study the data inside the `schemes` and `steps` tables.
 The data can be reset at any time by executing `npm run seed`.

 ### API

-Open `api/schemes/scheme-router.js` and study the specification for each endpoint.
+[x]Open `api/schemes/scheme-router.js` and study the specification for each endpoint.
 You do not need to make any changes to this file.

 - `[GET] /api/schemes`
 - `[GET] /api/schemes/:scheme_id`